Printed on April 20, 2018, 6:43 pm

 - The BIT shall be charged with developing comprehensive fact-based assessments of students and employees who may present a threat to the institution, its employees, students, and visitors and shall be empowered to take timely and appropriate action, consistent with TBR and institutional policy as well as applicable law.

-- At the discretion of the president or director, the BIT may include representatives from the institution’s police department or safety and security department, Student Affairs, Academic Affairs, Human Resources, medical, psychological and counseling professionals.
+- At the discretion of the president, the BIT may include representatives from the institution’s police department or safety and security department, Student Affairs, Academic Affairs, Human Resources, medical, psychological and counseling professionals.

 - The BIT may be advised by the institution’s legal counsel.